martineckardt/Interactive-Lab-Hub/Lab 1/README.md

 _Setting:_ Where is this interaction happening?
 The Kitchen.

 When is it happening?
-When the person is wanting to satisfy their hunger or go for a late night snack.
-As they grab the snack they will be given postive reinforcement depending on their choose of snack or meal they choose.
+When a person is wanting to satisfy their hunger or go for a late night snack.
+As the person grabs a snack they will be given postive reinforcement depending on their choose of snack or meal they choose.
 They can unlcok additional feedback for sustained good or bad decisions.
 On top of that can receive feeedback given on their cumaltive decisions throughout the week.

 _Players:_ Who is involved in the interaction?
 My roomates.
 Who else is there?
 Can also assume for the occasional visitor.
 Different types of visitors could include friends coming over for dinner, people visiting from outside of town and family.

 _Activity:_
 What is happening between the actors?
 The actor will be attempting to satsify their hunger with a range of snacks in the kitchen.
 The device is intnended to only be used by one person.
-Other people using the device will have no effect on the tracking of your own statistics.
+Other people using the device will should have no effect on some of the features that could occur over the day or week.

 _Goals:_
 What are the goals of each player?